1iverea9er/Indoor-Thermal-Comfort/README.md

 ---

 ## 📝 Calibrating `clo` and `met`

+> Note: It is better to perform calibration without taking into account solar radiation and on a cloudy day  (or after sunset) to eliminate unnecessary uncertainties.

 `clo` and `met` should reflect **your personal comfort baseline**, not just theoretical table values.